Nouvelle Revue Française: History and profile

 In 1911, Gaston Gallimard became editor of the Revue, which led to the founding of the publishing house, Éditions Gallimard.
 During World War I its publication stopped.
 The magazine was relaunched in 1919.

 Established writers such as Paul Bourget and Anatole France contributed to the magazine from its early days.
 The magazine's influence grew until, during the interwar period, it became the leading literary journal, occupying a unique role in French culture.
 The first published works by André Malraux and Jean-Paul Sartre were in the pages of the Revue.

+During the occupation in the second world war the NRF continued operations under the Vichy Regime, thanks to the work of Otto Abetz in negotiating terms with Gaston Gallimard.
+Then director Jean Paulhan resigned his position as director of the NRF and was replaced by Pierre Drieu la Rochelle.